RMJB/trivia/README.md

 3. Want more questions refresh the page.

 ## To do
-1. Add more tests
+1. Add more tests, would have been faster with proper injection.
-2. Improve FE with instructions
-3. (Optional) Containerize docker?
-4. (Optional) rewrite based on openApi/Swagger?
+2. (Optional) rewrite based on openApi/Swagger?